 - The conference hotel rate is the maximum hotel rate that can be charged to a Duncan grant for attending a conference.

 - Any substantial change from the grant proposal, such as a shorter stay at a conference, must be approved by the Duncan Committee Chair, and may result in a reduction of the grant amount.

 If not all funds are expended from a Duncan Fund grant before its expiration date, an extension may be requested.
-Please send a message to Victoria Danker providing the reason that the extension is needed and the anticipated use of the remaining funds in the grant.
+Please send a message to Susan Setzer providing the reason that the extension is needed and the anticipated use of the remaining funds in the grant.